JasperFx/wolverine/docs/guide/migration.md

 The PostgreSQL transport option requires you to explicitly set the `transportSchema`, or Wolverine will fall through to using `wolverine_queues` as the schema for the database backed queues.
 Wolverine will no longer use the envelope storage schema for the queues.

+For [Wolverine.Http usage](/guide/http/), the Wolverine 3.0 usage of the less capable `ServiceProvider` instead of the previously mandated [Lamar](https://jasperfx.github.io/lamar) library necessitates the usage of this API to register necessary services for Wolverine.HTTP in addition to adding the Wolverine endpoints:

+snippet: sample_adding_http_services